We are asked a thousand and one different questions about what we do. Here are a few common ones.

-Bespoke: Bespoke footwear starts from $800 but typically falls between $1000-$1500 for your first pair.
-Knee high boots are typically between $1600-$2200+ depending on leather chosen and construction method.
-Boots require a mock up to be made to make sure the shoe will fit around your leg and foot, which adds time and cost to the process.
+Bespoke: Bespoke shoes typically fall between $1500+ for your first pair.
+Above the ankle and knee high zip boots are typically between $1800+ depending on leather chosen, construction method and fit, which can push this higher.
+Boots above the ankle generally require a mock up to be made to make sure the shoe will fit around your leg and foot, which adds time and cost to the process.

 All the pricing factors depend greatly on the measurements of the customer, the leather/s chosen, the method of construction and the finishing details.
 We will try to give you as rough a guide as possible over the phone or on email based on your design but a final quote can only be given with an appointment after measurements and all the design details have been defined.

-One point we like to make with our initial customers is that a first pair of shoes is an investment as there is the set up cost of a last, pattern, fitting etc. These costs are then not applicable to a repeat pair of shoes using the same last and pattern.
+One point we like to make with our initial customers is that a first pair of shoes is an investment as there is the set up cost of a last, pattern, fitting etc. These costs are then not applicable to a repeat pair of shoes using the same last (same toe shape and heel height) and pattern.

 Why is there such wide variation in prices for shoes?

-All our shoes are hand made in our workshop in Melbourne however there is wide variation in the amount of work required for each unique pair as well as variations in cost of leather type, sole requirements and fitting requirements.
+All our footwear is handmade in our workshop in Ballarat however there is wide variation in the amount of work required for each unique pair as well as variations in cost of leather type, sole requirements and fitting requirements.